VaishnaviMantri09/Dynamic-Image-Scraper-with-Selenium/README.md

-# Dynamic Image Scraper with Selenium:
+#  🖼️ Dynamic Image Scraper with Selenium:

 This Python script allows you to scrape and download **all images** (including lazy-loaded and background images) from a given webpage using Selenium and Requests.

+## 🧭 What the Script Does

+- Opens the webpage using a **headless Chrome browser**.
+- Scrolls the page to **load all images dynamically**, including lazy-loaded content.
+- Extracts and downloads all unique image URLs (including background images) into a folder called `downloaded_images/`.

 ## 🚀 Features